Towards Semantic Equivalence of Tokenization in Multimodal LLM

+We present the segmentation examples in Figure \ref{fig:segmentation}.
+It is easy to note that the attention mask closely aligns with the object mask, and our model shows superiority in achieving more accurate and detailed segmentation results than other LLM-based segmentation methods.
+Notably, as depicted in the second row of this figure, the visual token generated by our method encompasses all depicted fish, effectively achieving a complete segmentation of the fish in the scene.
+In contrast, other models produce only partial segmentation.
+This effectiveness of the segmentation highlights the precise content representation and improved interpretability of the visual tokens.
+Such visual tokens can eventually enhance the vision-language understanding incorporated with the text tokens.

-In Figure \ref{fig:rescons}, we visualize some reconstructed examples by the trained denoising U-Net.
+\paragraph{The Quantitative Reconstruction of SeTok.} In Figure \ref{fig:rescons}, we visualize some reconstructed examples by Setok.
 It can be seen that, given the tokenized visual tokens, the original input images can be successfully recovered.
 The reconstructed examples exhibit a high degree of the construction of the method.